 Let’s have a look at some of the widely used CI tools available in the market.

 TeamCity

-TeamCity is a mature CI server, developed by JetBrains company.
-JetBrains is very popular in the software development world, and their tools like WebStorm and ReSharper are used by developers worldwide.
-It is a license based CI server but a free version of it is also available.
-TeamCity offers all the features in its free version, but it is limited to the 20 configurations and 3 build agents.
-Additional build agents and build configurations need to be purchased.
+TeamCity is a well known CI server, built by JetBrains.
+JetBrains is quite well known for developing various tools for different phases in software development life cycle like WebStorm and ReSharper.
+Team has both a licenced version and a free version with limited number of configurations and build agents, the free version is suitable for small teams that plan to grow over the time.

 Despite being Java based solution, TeamCity offers the best .NET support among the tools on this list.
 There are also different enterprise packages, that scale by the number of agents needed.

 You will be learning more about TeamCity later in the chapter.